openhab/org.openhab.binding.zwave/README.md

 A wide range of devices are supported from lights, switches and sensors to smoke alarms, window coverings and keyfobs.
 Z-Wave certification guarantees that certified devices will be compatible with each other and the network.

-The binding uses a standard Z-Wave stick to communicate with the Z-Wave devices.
+The binding uses a standard Z-Wave serial stick to communicate with the Z-Wave devices.
 There are many sticks available, and they all support the same interface so the binding does not distinguish between them.

 ## Supported Things